bsoumya746/Snake-Game/README.md

 # Some insights of the project :

-## This is how the game looks on PCs:
+## This is how the game looks:
 ![Screenshot (Desktop)](https://user-images.githubusercontent.com/122631496/233264467-ad3a1e1f-7d4b-4901-9e04-ca1f5552c78e.png)

-You have to use the arrow keys in your keyboard to play it.

-## While in mobiles you can play with the arrow keys on the screen :
 ![Screenshot (Mobile)](https://user-images.githubusercontent.com/122631496/233264516-51c51720-80cc-42e3-aadc-f466d2c32da3.png)

+You have to use the arrow keys in your keyboard to play it.While in mobiles you can play with the arrow keys on the screen.

 ## Below is the video of the game being played :